tejas2397/BLOG/Opencv modules/Readme.md

 Run sketch.py to get a sketch of an input image.
 Along with that there are different methods/filters used like gaussian filter,grayscale,inverting etc.

 Run cartoon.py to get a cartooned image from an input image.It also contains code to different methods like upsampling & downsampling an image,median blur and adaptive thresholding.

+Run contour_detection.py to detect the contours of the objects in the image.

+Run edge_detection.py to detect the edges of the objects in the image.